How To Set Up YouTube Controls

 - Click “Save.”

 Rinse and repeat with other browsers and other computers.
-Also, don’t forget to log out of your YouTube and Google account when you finish.
-Otherwise, a clever kid will quickly figure out how to undo all your hard work and turn Restricted Mode off.
-Just saying.
+Also, don’t forget to log out of your YouTube and Google accounts when you finish.
+Otherwise, your precocious child may discover how to undo all your hard work and turn Restricted Mode off.

 How To Update YouTube Permissions on Phones and Tablets

-Since you’re also likely to hand over a tablet or phone, make sure Youtube Parental Control is also enabled on both the device’s browser and the respective YouTube app.
+Since you’re just as likely to hand over your own tablet or phone, make sure YouTube Parental Control is also enabled on both the device’s browser and the respective YouTube app.
 For mobile browsers, follow the procedures outlined above.
 For the dedicated YouTube apps, the premise is the same: